va-kiet/Voice-Assistant-wake-word-detection-model/README.md

 # Build a Wake Word Detection model for Voice Assistant
 This is a Wake Word Detection model for Voice Assistant, which can detect/recognize user's voice (after trained), wake and response to user whenever a wake word from user's speech is detected.
+***Wake Word: the word/command that used to wake the voice assistant up, ex: Hey Siri, Hey Google,...
 ## Running on native machine
 ### Dependencies
 * python3